 Papaya Fun Facts We May Have Missed

-If so, please feel free to let us know about the Papaya Fun Facts we missed.
+Tell us about any Papaya Fun Facts we missed.
 We always love to add to these lists.
 If we can verify that the facts is just that, a fact, we will give the reader credit in the article.

 Reference: Wikipedia facts about Papayas